arpitapandya/Netflix-clone/README.md

 ### More of what I learned

-- React useEffect, useState, useContext
+- React hooks (useEffect, useState, useContext)
 - JavaScript using higher order functions such as map, filter, reduce, and find.
 - Fuse.js for live search,
 - Tested all the components using React Testing Library.